Important general information

 Prerequisites for the VCU Pharm.D. program

 Students must complete the minimum 52 semester hours of course work and the required science courses to be eligible to start the Pharm.D. program at VCU.
 However, some students elect to complete their bachelor’s degree prior to enrollment into the Pharm.D. program.
-Students are also required to complete the Pharmacy College Admission Test.
-The PCAT is taken prior to students applying to pharmacy school and results are utilized as a component of the holistic admissions review process.
-Students preparing for the PCAT are strongly advised to take courses to build competency in these areas prior to taking the exam.
-It is not necessary to have completed all prerequisite course work or to have taken the PCAT prior to submitting your application to pharmacy school.
-However, you must complete all prerequisite courses and take the PCAT before entering VCU’s pharmacy program.
+The Pharmacy College Admission Test is not required for admission into the VCU Pharm.D. program.
+The exam is optional and only recommended to students under certain circumstances.
+If students have any questions about whether or not they should take the PCAT, they should contact email@example.com.
+It is not necessary to have completed all prerequisite course work prior to submitting an application to pharmacy school.
+However, students must complete all prerequisite courses before entering VCU’s pharmacy program.

 Science and non-science courses required for the VCU Pharm.D. program